hubmapconsortium/ingest-validation-tools/README.md

 ### Stability

-Once approved, both the list of metadata fields and the list of files is fixed.
+Once approved, both the list of metadata fields (metadata schema) and the list of files (directory schema) are fixed in a particular version.
 The metadata for a particular assay type needs to be consistent for all datasets, as does the set of files which comprise a dataset.
 Edits to descriptions are welcome, as are improved validations.

+If a more significant change is necessary, a new version is required, and when the older form is no longer acceptable, the schema should be deprecated.

 HuBMAP HIVE members: For questions about the stability of metadata, contact Nils Gehlenborg (@ngehlenborg), or add him as a reviewer on the PR.